JoinMarket-Org/joinmarket-clientserver/docs/JSON-RPC-API-using-jmwalletd.md

 Current API version: v1.

-The [OpenAPI](https://github.com/OAI/OpenAPI-Specification) spec is given in [this yaml file](../jmclient/jmclient/wallet-rpc-api.yaml).
-Human readable documentation of the API is provided in [this document](../jmclient/jmclient/wallet-rpc-api.md), which is auto-generated with the node utility [swagger-markdown](https://www.npmjs.com/package/swagger-markdown).
+The [OpenAPI](https://github.com/OAI/OpenAPI-Specification) spec is given in [this yaml file](./api/wallet-rpc.yaml).
+Human readable documentation of the API is provided in the [documentation](https://JoinMarket-Org.github.io/joinmarket-clientserver/api).

 Those wishing to write client code should adhere to that specification.